ArchipelagoMW/Archipelago/worlds/metroidprime/docs/en_Metroid Prime.md

   - [MPItemTracker](https://github.com/UltiNaruto/MPItemTracker)
 - Not compatible
   - Practice Mod (The AP client is unable to connect to the game with this mod present.)

+### Can tricks be included in logic?

+You can select a general difficulty of tricks you want to be allowed as well as explicitly include or exclude certain tricks via the options as well.
+For a comprehensive list of tricks and their associated difficulties, take a look at [this document](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/metroidprime/data/Tricks.py)

 ### Aside from item locations being shuffled, how does this differ from the vanilla game?